udacity/create-your-own-adventure/english/marshmallow.md

 One morning, you wake up in a strange room with marshmallows for walls.

 These marshmallows are numerous and they look so delicious.
+Make it clap.

 You also seem to be wearing an uncomfortable and restrictive jacket...